 Software design and implementation of Alexa and Google Assistant

-What’s the one thing common between Alexa and Google Assistant, you ask?
+What's the one thing Alexa and Google Assistant have in common?
 Well, it has to be their software implementation.
-Both these digital assistants run on the premise of Machine Learning (ML) and Natural Language Processing (NLP).
+Both digital assistants run on the premise of Machine Learning (ML) and Natural Language Processing (NLP).

-Artificial Intelligence (AI) plays a crucial part in both these technology offerings.
+Artificial Intelligence (AI) is crucial in both of these technology platform.
 AI helps Alexa efficiently control and execute commands for specific tasks after Machine interpretation.
 However, with the digital assistant market becoming a fiercely competitive landscape, the similarities between Alexa and Assistant have reduced to a narrow set of points.

 Alexa Software implementation:

-Alexa uses Alexa Voice Services (AVS) to convert speech-to-text over the cloud.
-The device housing Alexa records your speech and sends it back to the cloud, where Amazon’s software rapidly converts speech into independent commands.
+Alexa uses Alexa Voice Services (AVS) to convert speech to text over the cloud.
+The device housing Alexa records your speech and sends it back to the cloud, where Amazon rapidly converts speech into independent commands.
 The Artificial intelligence then executes the parsed commands.
-Alexa can quickly check the weather and even control the thermostat of your connected smart home with ease.
+Alexa can quickly check the weather and easily control your smart home.

 Google Assistant Software Implementation:

-Google’s Assistant shares similar characteristics to that of Alexa.
-Once a microphone accesses user commands via speech, the voice message transmits over the internet into Google’s cloud platform.
-The assistant software breaks the statement down into individual sounding words.
-The sounds are compared to a central library or database to match dialects from around the world.
+Google has similar characteristics to Alexa.
+Once a microphone receives user commands via speech, the voice message is transmitted over the Internet into Google's platform.
+The assistant software breaks the statement down into individual-sounding words.
+The sounds are compared to a central library or database to match dialects worldwide.

-Once a command has been successfully identified, the instructions are passed back down through the cloud to the Google assistant, who then informs the user of the information or executes the command as stated.
-The entire process takes close to 2 seconds to be completed - from the transmission to execution.
+Once a command has been successfully identified, the instructions are passed back down through the cloud to the Google Assistant, who then informs the user of the information or executes the command as stated.
+The process takes about 2 seconds to complete, from transmission to execution.

 User Experiences

 A hallowed concept for creating artificial intelligence products, the user experience must be flawless.
-If the virtual assistants display a capability to mimic conversational tones, it has succeeded halfway in achieving the original goals.
-However, user experiences aren’t just related to conversations.
+If the virtual assistants can mimic conversational tones, they have succeeded halfway in achieving the original goals.
+However, user experiences aren't juaren'tated to conversations.

 User experiences cover the gamut of information dissipation methods and the availability of the right information at the right time.
-As per a study, voice searches now rank second as the most popular method of searching for data in the US.
-So one must not ignore the impact it has on SEO.
+By 2025, there are about 8.4 billion voice assistant devices in use globally—more than the world’s population—and Google Assistant is expected to have about 92 million users in the U.S., ahead of competitors.
+So, one must not ignore its impact on SEO.

-The Amazon-created artificial assistant has more than just one trick up its sleeve.
-The Alexa platform provides users an exceptional experience while interacting with it through voice.
-The platform not only learns new words but also understands the context of your commands.
+The Amazon-created artificial assistant has more than one trick up its sleeve.
+The Alexa platform provides users an exceptional experience when interacting with it through voice.
+The platform learns new words and understands the context of your commands.

-Like most artificial intelligence platforms, it is incredibly accurate in understanding user dialect.
-The platform supports nine of the world’s most commonly spoken languages.
-The Works with Alexa platform has enabled developers to tap into Alexa’s immersive NLP capabilities and equip it with over 100,000 command skills.
+Like most artificial intelligence platforms, it accurately understands user dialect.
+The platform supports nine of the world's most commonly spoken languages.
+The Works with Alexa platform has enabled developers to tap into Alexa's NLP capabilities and equip it with over 160000 unique skills.

 Google Assistant User Experience:

-Google’s incredible progress in speech processing capability is visible in the Assistant.
-It can now recognize and correct filter 19 out of 20 spoken words, which is a far better ratio than Alexa.
+Google's progress in speech processing capability is visible in the assistant.
+It can now recognize and correctly interpret over 95% of spoken words, a far better ratio than Alexa.

-Google has created the Assistant platform on a combination of factors central to the Voice User Interface (VUI) and called it Conversation Design.
-Thanks to its integration with multiple devices with graphical user interface and screens, the platform can share information searched for through visual components.
+Google created the Assistant platform based on a combination of factors central to the Voice User Interface (VUI), which is called Conversation Design.
+Thanks to its integration with multiple devices with graphical user interfaces and screens, the platform can share information searched for through visual components.

-The Assistant counts rapid speech recognition capability among its Arsenal, which helps it answer user commands accurately and effectively.
-The Android Things program has helped enhance the cognitive ability of the Assistant platform through third-party developer additions.
-It has led to Assistant having a grasp on thousands of unique skills.
+The assistant counts rapid speech recognition capability among its Arsenal, which helps it answer user commands accurately and effectively.
+Google has expanded Assistant’s capabilities through Matter smart home integration, Gemini-powered AI features, and third-party developer tools, allowing it to support thousands of unique actions and skills.

-The software can recognize up to six different users and all linked through their accounts.
-It means that the software can recognize different users and carry out their commands in the context of the persona created by it.
-Considering Google’s hold on the device operating software and ecosystem, the assistant can manage system-wide capabilities (“Okay, Google reduces the brightness of my screen”), offering a seamless user experience.
+The software can recognize up to ten individual users linked through their accounts.
+This means that the software can recognize different users and carry out their commands in the context of the persona created by it.
+Considering Google's device operating software and ecosystem, the assistant can manage system-wide capabilities ("Hey, Google," "Reduce the brightness of my screen") and offer a seamless user experience.

 Features of Alexa & Google Assistant -